I CAN’T DECIDE !

 • Anticipatory Emotions (before an event):

-Neg: E. anxiety & mental worry about not knowing how to decide, making the wrong choice, not having enough info….
+Neg: Emotional anxiety & mental worry about not knowing how to decide, making the wrong choice, not having enough info….
 OR

-Pos: pleasure & excitement about having attractive options, not knowing for sure but willing to take a chance/ risk, hoping to learn or experience something new….
+Pos: pleasure & excitement about having interesting & attractive options, not knowing for sure but willing to take a reasonable risk, hoping to learn or experience something new….

 • Anticipated Emotions (after an event):